What is a CP40 IRS Notice?

 Ask the IRS to Take Your Account Back From the Collectors

 If you’re more comfortable working with the IRS to handle your tax debt, they will work with you.
-All you have to do is let the collector and the IRS both know that you prefer to work with the IRS, preferably in letter form.
+You must alert the collection agency in writing.
+However, you can start with a verbal request if desired.

 How to Handle Tax Debt on a CP40 Notice

 No matter how old your tax debt is, it’s not too old to deal with it after you get a CP40 notice.
-If you got one, here’s what you can do:
+Here are some tips to help you get back into compliance:

 File Your Back Taxes (If Applicable)

-You should still file your back taxes if you neglected to file a return years ago and the IRS finally conducted an assessment.
-The IRS is notorious for assessing high when it comes to your tax liability (and debt), and if you file a correct return, you may be able to lower your tax bill.
+You should still file your back taxes if you neglected to file a return years ago, and the IRS finally issued a substitute for return to assess taxes against you.
+The IRS is notorious for overstating when it comes to your tax liability (and debt), and if you file a correct return, you may be able to lower your tax bill.

 You might want to leave your taxes unfiled if:

-- The statute of limitations on the taxes owed is close to expiration
+• The statute of limitations on the collection of the taxes owed is close to expiration

 Check with a tax expert if you’re not sure – they can help you decide whether to file and how to proceed if you choose to file.